Margaret Sullavan: Hollywood

 In the comedy The Moon's Our Home (1936), Sullavan played opposite her ex-husband Henry Fonda as a newly married couple.
 Dorothy Parker and Alan Campbell were recruited to improve the script's dialogue, reportedly at Sullavan's insistence.
 Her seventh film, Three Comrades (1938), is a drama set in post–World War I Germany.
 She gained an Oscar nomination for her role and was named the year's best actress by the New York Film Critics Circle.

 Sullavan reunited with Stewart in The Shopworn Angel (1938).
 Stewart played a sweet, naive Texan soldier on his way to fight in World War I who first marries Sullavan.
-Her ninth film was The Shining Hour (1938), in which she played the suicidal sister-in-law of Joan Crawford's character.
+Sullavan's ninth film was The Shining Hour (1938), in which she played the suicidal sister-in-law of Joan Crawford's character.
 Crawford insisted on the casting of Sullavan even though Louis B. Mayer warned Crawford that Sullavan could steal the picture from her.
-In The Shop Around the Corner (1940), Sullavan and Stewart worked together again, playing work colleagues who unknowingly exchange letters with each other.
+In The Shop Around the Corner (1940), Sullavan and Stewart worked together again, playing colleagues who unknowingly exchange letters with each other.

-In 1940, Sullavan also appeared in The Mortal Storm, a film about the lives of common Germans during the rise of Adolf Hitler.
+In 1940, Sullavan also appeared in The Mortal Storm, a film about the lives of ordinary Germans during the rise of Adolf Hitler; it was her last film with Stewart.
 Back Street (1941) was lauded as among the best performances of Sullavan's Hollywood career, a film for which she ceded top billing to Charles Boyer to ensure that he would take the male lead part.
-So Ends Our Night (1941) was a wartime drama in which Sullavan, on loan for a one-picture deal from Universal, played a Jewish exile fleeing the Nazis.
+So Ends Our Night (1941) was a wartime drama in which Sullavan, on loan to United Artists for a one-picture deal from Universal, played a Jewish exile fleeing the Nazis.

-A 1940 court decision obligated Sullavan to fulfill her original 1933 agreement with Universal, requiring her to appear in two more films for the studio.
+A 1940 court decision obliged Sullavan to fulfill her original 1933 agreement with Universal, requiring her to appear in two more films for the studio.
 These films would be Back Street (1941) and the light comedy Appointment for Love (1941).

-Cry 'Havoc' (1943) was Sullavan's last film with Metro-Goldwyn-Mayer.
-After its completion, she was free of all film commitments.
+Cry 'Havoc' (1943) was Sullavan's last film with M-G-M. After its completion, she was free of all film commitments.
 She had often referred to MGM and Universal as "jails."